msanvarov/nest-rest-mongo-boilerplate/README.md

 ---

-### ✨ TypeORM
+### ✨ Mongoose

-TypeORM is an object-relational mapping that acts as an abstraction layer over operations on databases.
-Please view the [documentation](https://typeorm.io/#/) for further details.
+Mongoose provides a straight-forward, schema-based solution to model your application data.
+It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.
+Please view the [documentation](https://mongoosejs.com) for further details.

-The configuration for TypeORM can be found in the [app module](https://github.com/msanvarov/nest-rest-typeorm-boilerplate/blob/master/src/modules/app/app.module.ts#L17).
+The configuration for Mongoose can be found in the [app module](https://github.com/msanvarov/nest-rest-mongo-boilerplate/blob/master/src/modules/app/app.module.ts#L17).

 ---